Ubaid-Manzoor/Machine-Learning-Assinements/README.md

 **#For Whom**
 ```
-These Assinements Cant Help u If U are doing Machine Learning  Course on Coursera Offered By Stanford
+These Assinements Can Help u If U are doing Machine Learning  Course on Coursera Offered By Stanford

 ```
 **#All AssineMents**